Leon7702/lunarfit/README.md

 docker compose exec backend python manage.py migrate
 ```

+### Create a superuser

+A superuser can be useful to browse the API or if you work on admin stuff.

-If you need a superuser for the database run:
+If you need a superuser, run:
 ``` sh
 docker compose exec backend python manage.py createsuperuser
 ```

 You only need to do this the first time, since the database creates a persistent volume.

 Adding the `-v` flag to `docker compose down` will remove the persistent database volume.
 In case there is trouble.
 After that you will need to repeat the database setup.
 If you work on Django models, you can `makemigrations` and `migrate` while the containers are running.

+## Browse the API-Documentation

+The backend's API is automatically documented and browsable in different ways.
+When the backend server is running (in dev mode) the standard Django-Rest-Framework view on the API is available at the server root: <http://localhost:8000>
+This page enables you to send HTTP requests to the running server and actually use the API.

+You can log in with an existing user and view the API with the permissions of that user.
+For example logging in with a normal user account, you can only update or delete that specific user's data.
+If you set up a [superuser](#create-a-superuser) you can browse, update, delete all the available records and create new ones with the privileges of a database admin, through the available endpoints.

+### OpenAPI 3 Schema

+The backend automatically generates an API schema using [drf-spectacular](https://drf-spectacular.readthedocs.io/en/latest/index.html).
+You can download the schema as YAML from `/api/schema`, to use with any tool you like.
+It is also possible to generate schema through the [CLI](https://drf-spectacular.readthedocs.io/en/latest/readme.html#take-it-for-a-spin).

+The simplest way is to browse the API Schema in a [Swagger UI](https://swagger.io/tools/swagger-ui/) or [Redoc](https://redocly.github.io/redoc/) frontend.
+These are available in the backend at [/api/schema/swagger-ui](http://localhost:8000/api/schema/swagger-ui/) and [/api/schema/redoc/](http://localhost:8000/api/schema/redoc/), without any additional setup.